carlfranklin/BindablePropertiesValidationInMaui/README.md

 Let's proceed to add validation to the application.
 Although the use case we'll implement is simple, it'll demonstrate how to add validation to bindable properties.
 Specifically, we'll display a validation message if the collection hasn't been initialized with any elements; otherwise, we'll display the collection elements.

 We can add a simple validation check to our `BindableProperty` by utilizing one of its overloads, which accepts a validation function in the `validateValue` parameter.
-To implement this, we can open the *PersonListViewModel.cs* file and add the `validateValue` parameter with the `IsCollectionValid` function.
+To implement this, we can open the *PersonListComponent.xaml.cs* file and add the `validateValue` parameter with the `IsCollectionValid` function.
 This function will check if the `PersonCollection` is empty and return a boolean value accordingly.

 Additionally, we need to add a `ValidationErrorMessageProperty` bindable property, which will hold the validation error message to display in case the collection is empty.